 In 2019 the Hawkshill Working Group came under the management of the Walmer in Bloom committee.
 Many of the Councillors were already members of both groups so it was a natural move in terms of administration.
 Hawkshill has its own volunteers which meet on a regular basis to work on the Freedown and they are supported by outside contractors when appropriate.

-Looking to the future, the Walmer in Bloom Committee is working with the Climate Change Emergency Group within the Parish Council to encourage an increase in bio-diversity within the Parish, the development of “bee corridors” and a reduction in the use of harmful pesticides.
+Looking to the future, the Walmer in Bloom Committee is working with the Climate Change Emergency Group within the Town Council to encourage an increase in bio-diversity within the Town, the development of “bee corridors” and a reduction in the use of harmful pesticides.

-If you are not a ‘committee person’ but think that you might like to be involved in the work of the committee and help make your Parish bloom with practical aspects on a “friends” basis then please let us know by contacting the Parish Office.
+If you are not a ‘committee person’ but think that you might like to be involved in the work of the committee and help make your town bloom with practical aspects on a “friends” basis then please let us know by contacting the Town Office.